Cinsaut: South Africa

 A lot of Cinsaut is grown in South Africa, much of which is blended with Cabernet Sauvignon.
 It holds a special place in the country's viticulture alongside Pinot noir as one of the parents of Pinotage.
 Of all the grape varieties planted in the Cape, Cinsault has claimed a significant "Cinderella" turnaround in recent history.
 Historically, it was favored for its heat tolerance and productivity to be used in bulk blends but winemakers of late have been experimenting with the grape.
 Many new labels can be found on the market offering crunchy red berry flavors at low alcohols, it is still a very useful blending component with other Rhone varietals, while also adding some fruity brightness to Cabernet Sauvignon.

 United States

-The oldest continuous Cinsaut vineyard is said to be the Bechtold vineyard in Lodi, California, which was planted in 1885 by Joseph Spenker.
+The oldest continuous Cinsaut vineyard is said to be the Bechtold vineyard in Lodi, California, which was planted in 1886 by Joseph Spenker.

 Some Cinsaut is planted in California as Black Malvoisie.

-Cinsaut is planted in the North Coast AVA in California, most specifically in the Red Hills Lake County AVA.
+Cinsaut is planted in the North Coast AVA and Sierra Foothills AVA in California, most specifically in the Red Hills Lake County AVA and the El Dorado AVA respectively.

 Cinsaut is planted in the Yakima Valley AVA in Washington.

 Cinsaut is planted in Texas, specifically in the Texas High Plains A.V.A.

-Vine and Viticulture
+Vine and viticulture

 The vine can produce heavy crops, but wines are much better if yields are controlled.
 Cinsaut is very drought resistant but can be susceptible to disease, so appreciates a dry climate.
 It produces large cylindrical bunches of black grapes with fairly thick skins.